jupier/cloudwatch-backend-for-statsd/readme.md

     App.Controller.Action.Request:1|c

-is will produce the equivalent to the former configuration example.
+will produce the equivalent to the former configuration example.
 Note that both will be suppressed if overriden as in the former configuration example.

 ## Whitelisting Metrics

 Using cloudwatch will incur a cost for each metric sent.
-In order to control your costs, you can optionally whitelist (by full metric name) those metrics sent to cloudwatch.
+In order to control your costs, you can optionally whitelist those metrics sent to cloudwatch.
 For example:

     {
         backends: [ "cloudwatch-backend-for-statsd" ],